 Most Committee Chairs attend the Board Meetings and General Meetings.

-Membership – Present a Monthly Report to the Board on the status of membership and maintain the membership roster.
+Membership – Present a Monthly Report to the Board on the status of membership and maintain the membership roster in digital form using MS Excel or LO Calc.
 Sit at the door of the General Meeting to greet new members, enroll members and collect dues.
-Sends out email notices to members.
+Sends out email notices to members — this can be done fairly easily with the free email client Thunderbird.

 Newsletter Editor – Publishes "Bits and Bytes" monthly.